 Anatomy and Physiology Lab

-For students studying nursing, midwifery, exercise science, occupational therapy, podiatry, pedorthics, speech pathology and biomedical science.
-A range of scientific and diagnostic equipment and interactive software provides students with hands-on learning experience in preparation for entry into nursing, allied health and science professions.
-Equipment includes life-sized anatomical models, microscopes, histological slides, dissection and psychological testing equipment.
+This lab is for students studying Nursing, Midwifery, Exercise Science, Occupational Therapy, Podiatry, Pedorthics, Speech Pathology and Biomedical Science.
+It has a range of scientific and diagnostic equipment and interactive software to provide students with hands-on learning experience in preparation for entry into Nursing, Allied Health and Science professions.
+Equipment includes life-sized anatomical models, microscopes, histological slides and psychological testing equipment.

-Fitted with state-of-the-art hospital and electronic teaching equipment to create simulated clinical ward environments.
-Part-task trainers and mannequins allow students to practise skills as well as involve themselves in scenario-based learning and patient care.
+The Nursing labs are fitted with state-of-the-art hospital and electronic teaching equipment to create simulated clinical ward environments.
+Part-task trainers and mannequins allow students to practise their skills, as well as involve themselves in scenario-based learning and patient care.
 The hi-fidelity sim lab is equipped with a programmable interactive model called SIM-man which simulates real-life conditions and patients.